MPI-IS/probinet/publication/paper/paper.md

 In this example, we can see how certain nodes are inferred to belong to mainly one community, while others have more mixed membership, as shown by the colors of the markers.
 In addition, we can see how the in- and out-going memberships can differ.
 [CDBcomment: I would replace the u and v titles of the figures into "out-going membership", "in-coming membership", to use the same terminology as in the draft.]
+[MCcomment: I would add a figure representing the network, a snapshot of the code to analyse it, and the current figure representing the communities.
+This should reflect the following enumerate list.
+Also, I would mention the existence of the tutorials somewhere.]

 In this example, ProbINet enables you to: